vivek25041998/missingskill-learning/JavaScript.md

 - Bitwise:<<,>>,!
 - Relational: <,>,+=
 - Trenary: ?,:
+### Airthmatic Operator
+- + : it is use for add and concat both.
+- == : it is only check value of number not datatype
 ### Logical Operator
-- &&
+- && : evaluated untill truthy value true and stop when falsy value false is encountred
   - true && false = false
   - false && false = false
   - false && true = false
   - true && true = true
-- ||
+- || : evaluated untill falsy value false and stop when truthy value true is encountred
   - true || true = true
   - true || false = true
   - false || true = true
   - false || false = false
 # Scope
-- functiional scope:
+- functiional scope: each program can be called as functional scope.each program have their own functional scope
+  - Global scope : these are define outside of function
+  - local scope : these are define inside function
-- Lacxical/block scope:
+- Lacxical/block scope: start and end with curly bracket ({}).
 # Data Type
+- primitive : these are pass or copy by value.it contain single type value
+  - string: it is enclose with queats.
-- primitive
+  - number
+  -  boolean : two value true or false
+  -  undefined : value is not assign
+  -  null : it has nothing
-- non primitive
+- non primitive : these are pass or copy by refrence.it can cantain multiple value
+  - object : key value pair
+  - array : value,value
+### Arrays
+- arrays are special type of object.
+- some array have diffrent type of value.
+#### ways to declare array
+var a = [1,2,3,4]
+#### length of array : length of array is last index + 1
+#### .forEach() : loop over every element in arrayand does not return undefined
+#### .filter() : iterats all item based on condition and return same length or less
+#### .map() : return new array of same length